Banding is a treatment for internal piles. It's a safe, routine procedure in the outpatient department without an anaesthetic.

 - you have a high temperature (fever)

-Tell the emergency department that you had your piles banded.
+Tell the emergency department that you had your piles banded and take your endoscopy report with you.

 If your piles come back